Getting your Trinity Audio player ready... |

 Learn each SAT math topic one at a time.

-To get a better idea of how topical learning works, let’s take a look at the Target Test Prep (TTP) study plan.
+Next, to get a better idea of how topical learning works, let’s take a look at the Target Test Prep (TTP) study plan.

-For example, mission three is the Quadratic Equations chapter.
+For example, mission 3 is the Quadratic Equations chapter.
 So, the first task in that mission is to learn all about quadratic equations.
 Topics include FOILing quadratics, factoring quadratics, quadratic identities, the quadratic formula, completing the square, etc.

 There Are Two SAT Math Question Types